Stoke Heath, Coventry: Barras Heath and Courthouse Green

 Alpha House is a prominent 17 storey accommodation block also known as 'Jackblock flats'.
 Built in 1962 by Costain, it was the first example of advanced 'Jackblock' construction.
 Under the system, the ground-floor slab was cast first and acted as a casting bed for the 17 floors and the roof.
 Once contractors had completed each floor, they jacked them up a full storey in height at a speed of half a metre per hour.

 Politics

-Stoke Heath falls within the parliamentary constituency of Coventry North East.
-The current Member of Parliament for the constituency is Colleen Fletcher (Labour).
+Stoke Heath falls within the parliamentary constituency of Coventry East.
+The current Member of Parliament for the constituency is Mary Creagh (Labour).
 The Upper Stoke ward returns three local councillors (currently all Labour) to Coventry City Council.